guideApril 12, 2026

 Bambu Lab H2D

-The H2D ($1,899 base, up to $3,799 with laser) and X2D (~$1,049) share dual nozzles and a 65C heated chamber.
-The H2D adds a larger 325x320x325mm build volume, optional laser engraving (10W or 40W), and a vision encoder for ultra-precise first layers.
-That is an $850 premium for bigger prints, laser capability, and the highest precision Bambu offers.
-For most users, the X2D is the smarter buy.
+The H2D ($1,899 base, up to $3,799 with laser) and X2D ($649) share dual nozzles and a 65C heated chamber.
+The H2D adds a larger 325x320x325mm build volume, optional laser engraving (10W or 40W), and the vision encoder as standard.
+That is a $1,250 premium for bigger prints, laser capability, and the highest precision Bambu offers.
+Note: the X2D now also supports an optional Vision Encoder add-on for 50-micron accuracy, narrowing the gap further.
+For most users, the X2D is the obvious buy.
 The 256mm build volume handles 90% of desktop 3D printing projects.
 The laser module is a nice-to-have but not essential for printing.
-And the vision encoder, while impressive, is a refinement rather than a must-have feature.
-The H2D makes sense for: prosumers who need the larger build volume for big functional parts, makers who want laser engraving integrated into their workflow, and small businesses where the time savings from the vision encoder's precision justify the cost.
-For everyone else, the X2D delivers 90% of the H2D's printing capability at 55% of the price.
+The H2D makes sense for: prosumers who need the larger build volume for big functional parts, makers who want laser engraving integrated into their workflow, and small businesses that need the largest possible print area.
+For everyone else, the X2D delivers 90% of the H2D's printing capability at roughly a third of the price.

 #3Bambu Lab H2D